NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Master Qi Spells.md

 **Prerequisites** Qi Spells
 * * *
 You have achieved near-total mastery of your qi.
-You gain [[3-Rules/Character Building/Spells/M/Medusa's Wrath|Medusa's Wrath]], [[Touch of Death|Touch of Death]], or another 8th-rank qi spell you have access to.
+You gain [[Spells/Medusa's Wrath|Medusa's Wrath]], [[Spells/Touch of Death|Touch of Death]], or another 8th-rank qi spell you have access to.

 *Source: Pathfinder Player Core 2*
 *ORC*